 You can listen to the podcast below or scroll down to read the transcript:

 This is the Hear Me Out![CC] podcast.
-A place to hear stories from the d/Deaf and hard of hearing people.
-And from your host, Ahmed Khalifa.
+A place to hear stories from the deaf and hard of hearing people, and from your host, Ahmed Khalifa.

 The past few weeks, and even past few months, even more when I start to read about people’s journey and their lives and understanding their background and the Deafhood, their Deaf culture and their deafness.
 You learn more about what are their feelings, and how are they processing everything and the challenges and barriers.